ryandrewjohnson/react-localize-redux/README.md

   }
 }
 ```
-To add translations to a component you will need to decorate it with the `localize` function.
+To add translations to a component you will need to decorate it with the [localize](#localize-translationid--wrappedcomponent-) function.
 By default
-all components decorated with `localize` will have access to `global` translations.
+all components decorated with `localize` have access to `global` translations.
 It will not modify your
-component class, but instead returns a new localized component with new props `translate` and `currentLanguage` added.
+component class, but return a new localized component with additional props `translate` and `currentLanguage`.

 The `translate` prop is a function that takes the unique id from the transaltion file as a param,
 and will return the localized string based on `currentLanguage`.